It’s time to meet your new roomie.

 When East Coast native Elizabeth receives her freshman-year roommate assignment, she shoots off an e-mail to coordinate the basics: television, microwave, mini-fridge.
 That first note to San Franciscan Lauren sparks a series of e-mails that alters the landscape of each girl’s summer — and raises questions about how two girls who are so different will ever share a dorm room.

 As the countdown to college begins, life at home becomes increasingly complex.
 With family relationships and childhood friendships strained by change, it suddenly seems that the only people Elizabeth and Lauren can rely on are the complicated new boys in their lives . . . and each other.
 Even though they’ve never met.

 National Book Award finalist Sara Zarr and acclaimed author Tara Altebrando join forces for a novel about growing up, leaving home, and getting that one fateful e-mail that assigns your college roommate.

 Lauren and Elizabeth (EB) are due to start at Berkley in the fall.
 Having just discovered they are going to be roomies, EB emails Lauren introducing herself.
 The first of many emails that will pass between the pair over the course of the summer.

 But when you’ve never met, is it easier to share?

 Roomies is a wonderful story of two girls as they journey through the summer that will see them embark on life at college.

-Both of the girls are wonderful characters to discover, they have completely different upbringings and this adds a great juxtaposition to the story.
-Lauren has been raised by both her parents and is ‘big sister’ to many siblings, she has over the years shouldered some responsibility for her little brothers and sisters and is desperate for a single room at college.
+Both of the girls are wonderful characters to discover.
+They have completely different upbringings and this adds a great juxtaposition to the story.
+Lauren has both parents around and is ‘big sister’ to many siblings.
+She has over the years shouldered some responsibility for her little brothers and sisters and is desperate for a single room at college.